 If the Reptilian theory - that a group of elite lizard people control secretly control the world - sounds familiar, that might be because there is a similar, hateful theory associated with the Jews.
 Widely promulgated in The Protocols of the Elders of Zion - a proven fabricated text purporting to show the minutes of a clandestine Jewish meeting discussing plans to take over the world - the idea often fueled Nazi rhetoric and propaganda.

 Today, conspiratorialists like Alex Jones promote the theory of a secret Jewish cabal seeking world domination.
 This idea finds its way into other conspiracy theories, specifically in those surrounding the September 11th, 2001 attacks on the World Trade Center - theorists assert that thousands of Jews didn't turn up to work on that fateful day because they'd been warned by Zion elders to stay home.

 Icke's lizard people theory is no exception.
-In his 1994 book The Roots Rebellion, he asserts that The Protocols of the Elders of Zion is, in fact, a genuine article.
+In his 1994 book The Robots' Rebellion, he asserts that The Protocols of the Elders of Zion is, in fact, a genuine article.
 He takes this idea further in his follow-up book And The Truth Shall Set You Free, a text so objectionable his publishers wanted nothing to do with it, forcing Icke to self-publish.
 In it, he not only argues once again that a "small Jewish clique" secretly controls the world (alongside the Lizard People, apparently), but that this group openly conspired with Hitler to bring about the second world war.
 Icke also supports the notion that the Holocaust was a hoax.